katespaghetti/coffeeproject/README.md

-Starbucks locations in the U.S. with county overlay
+Starbucks locations in the U.S. with county overlay as of 3/2014